sefinek24/Cloudflare-WAF-Expressions/README.md

 ## 🛡️ What can this list block?
-This list is carefully designed to block a wide range of unnecessary and potentially harmful requests to your origin server, enhancing its security.
-Here’s an overview of what it can block:
+This list has been carefully crafted to improve the security of your origin server by blocking a wide range of pointless and potentially malicious requests.
+The following is a summary of what it can block:

 1. **Sensitive files and directories:**
    - Prevents access to critical files and directories, such as `.git`, `.env`, `.htaccess`, which often contain sensitive information that should never be publicly accessible.
 It also blocks access to other commonly used configuration files and keys, such as SSH keys and similar items.